API Keys

 - Copy the secret immediately (it’s only shown once)

-) later for identification.
+We only display the prefix and first characters (start) later for identification.
 Never share the full secret.

 Use your key